qubvel-org/segmentation_models.pytorch/README.md

 #### 1. Create your first Segmentation model with SMP

-Segmentation model is just a PyTorch nn.Module, which can be created as easy as:
+The segmentation model is just a PyTorch `torch.nn.Module`, which can be created as easy as:

 ```python
 import segmentation_models_pytorch as smp